Paul Mainieri

-Paul Mainieri (born August 29, 1957) is an American college baseball coach and former second baseman.
-He is currently the head baseball coach for the South Carolina Gamecocks.
+Paul Mainieri (born August 29, 1957) is a former American college baseball coach.
 He played college baseball at LSU, Miami-Dade CC and New Orleans before pursuing a professional baseball career.
-He then served as the head coach of the St. Thomas Bobcats (1983–1988), the Air Force Falcons (1989–1994), the Notre Dame Fighting Irish (1995–2006) and the LSU Tigers (2007–2021).
+He then served as the head coach of the St. Thomas Bobcats (1983–1988), Air Force Falcons (1989–1994), Notre Dame Fighting Irish (1995–2006), LSU Tigers (2007–2021), and South Carolina Gamecocks (2024-2026).
 Mainieri coached LSU to the 2009 College World Series Championship.

 Playing career

 Mainieri graduated from Christopher Columbus High School in Miami.
 He started his college baseball playing career in 1976 at LSU.
 He played for one season, earning a letter, before transferring to Miami-Dade North Community College to play for his father, Demie Mainieri.
 After one year he transferred to the University of New Orleans where he played for two years and helped the team win two Sun Belt Conference titles and earn an appearance in the 1979 NCAA Division I baseball tournament.
 In 1978, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and was named a league all-star.

 Mainieri completed his undergraduate degree requirement at Florida International University in 1980, earning a B.S. in physical education.
 He played two years of minor league baseball and earned a M.S. in sports administration from St. Thomas University in 1982.